swiftlang/swift-evolution-metadata-extractor/README.md

 ## EvolutionMetadataModel Library
 The package vends the `EvolutionMetadataModel` library.
 The library defines `Codable`, `Equatable`, `Sendable` value types that are suitable for decoding the generated evolution metadata file.

+## Validation Reports
+The `validate` command will extract metadata and generate a validation report containing any validation errors or warnings found.
+By default the report will be written to standard out.

+If errors are found the tool will exit with an error code.

+The validate command is intended to be run on pull requests to ensure malformed proposal files are not committed.

+### Options
+The validate subcommand has options that work similar to extract command options:
+- Use the `--output-path` option (`-o`) to specify a different output location or filename.

+- Use the `--verbose` option (`-v`) for verbose output as the tool runs.

+- Use the `--snapshot-path` option to specify a local `evosnapshot` directory as a data source.

+- Use trailing `<proposal-files>` argument of paths to proposal files in the Markdown format with the extension `md`.

+  Use the `<proposal-files>` argument to validate one or more local proposal files.

+The `--snapshot-path` and `<proposal-files>` argument are mutually exclusive.

 ## Snapshots for Development and Testing
 Use the `snapshot` subcommand to record snapshots.